|

 store workers may try to assure you that the dogs came from

 a responsible breeder, it is simply not true.
+Let's

-A responsible breeder must know where their puppies are going.
+look at what defines a responsible breeder: A responsible breeder must know where their puppies are going.
+A responsible breeder will interrogate the potential buyer

 about their home, family, living arrangements, other people